xigxog/kubefox/docs/quickstart.md

     curl -sL "https://github.com/xigxog/fox/releases/latest/download/fox-$(uname -s | tr 'A-Z' 'a-z')-amd64.tar.gz" | tar xvz - -C /tmp && sudo mv /tmp/fox /usr/local/bin/fox
     ```

+=== "Install Manually"

+    Go to the [GitHub release page](https://github.com/xigxog/fox/releases) and download the latest Fox binary for your OS.

 To begin, create a new directory and use Fox to initialize the `hello-world` app.
 Run all subsequent
 commands from this directory.
 The environment variable `FOX_INFO` tells Fox to
 to provide additional output about what is going on.
 Employ the `--quickstart`
 flag to use defaults and create a KubeFox platform named `demo` in the